Children's Hospital is part of the UPMC family.

 There are several different types of TEE echocardiography.
 A TEE can utilize one, or more, of four special types of echocardiography:

-View the patient procedure sheet about TEE at Children’s Hospital of Pittsburgh of UPMC.
+View the patient procedure sheet about TEE at UPMC Children’s Hospital of Pittsburgh.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: